“What can I say? I got carried away.”

 “Bye, everyone!”
 Cora called out, giving a single wave that spanned her arm’s reach.

 “Bye!”
-Abi met Jesse’s gaze, and he smiled but it didn’t reach his eyes.
+Abi turned and met Jesse’s gaze, and he smiled but it didn’t reach his eyes.

-She winced as a pang shot through her head and Jesse cocked his head at her.
+She winced as a pang shot through her skull.

 “I gave him your number, by the way,” Cora said, laughing.
-For once, Abi was glad for her friend’s boldness.
+Abi looked at Jesse but he hadn’t heard.
+She wanted him to have her number, not Austin.

-Graham handed them each a bottle of water once they reached the car, and Abi laid her head on Cora’s shoulder as they rode back home.
+He handed them each a bottle of water once they reached the car, and Abi laid her head on Cora’s shoulder as they rode back home.
 There was no music and the quiet nearly put Abi to sleep.
 The car’s headlights eerily lit up the trees on either side of the road, but something about it was comforting.
-Like a constant, never changing view of life coming from the darkness.
+Like a constant, never-changing view of life coming from the darkness.

-They made it back to Abi’s house and she tried to climb the ladder as quietly as she could, but wasn’t sure how successful she was.
+They made it back to Abi’s house, and she tried to climb the ladder as quietly as she could, but part of her didn’t care.

 “Did you have fun?”
-Cora whispered up to her as Graham moved the ladder back to the garage.
+Cora whispered up to her as Jesse moved the ladder back to the garage.

 Abi looked out the window but couldn’t make out Cora’s face in the dark.
 “Yes.
 It was the perfect celebration.”
 Her words sounded sluggish to her own ears.